 - Extra time

 - A scribe (someone to write down their answers)

 - A reader (someone to read the exam paper for them)

 - Amanuensis (A person who reads and scribes for the learner)

 - Handwriting concessions (for learners who suffer from Dysgraphia)

 - Use of a computer

-In order to qualify for a concession, learners need to have been assessed and to show at least average intellectual ability and a significant long-term learning disability which will compromise examination performance.
+In order to qualify for a concession, learners need to have been assessed and to show at least average intellectual ability and a significant long-term learning disability which will cause them to under perform in tests.